 The group argues that Manitou Springs currently has the most profitable recreational cannabis stores in the state due to the lack of competition.
 They go on to maintain that why should Colorado Springs residents’ taxes go to Manitou Springs when there are plenty of projects that need to be done in the city that could be accomplished by taxing recreational marijuana sales.

 What’s the Likelihood Recreational Marijuana Will be Legal?

 Clifton Black has been actively working with city council members for years in an attempt to get recreational marijuana back on the ballot.
 Unfortunately, despite his efforts, Mayor John Suthers and other city council members have largely opposed the idea of recreational marijuana.
 Their primary reason is the large military presence currently in Colorado Springs as the military community opposes cannabis for recreational purposes despite the fact federal workers are barred from consuming recreational cannabis in any way.

 If the measure is validated with enough adequate signatures, then it will likely be the most expensive campaign in Colorado Springs history.
 There’s a high likelihood the mayor and other city council members will launch an opposition campaign through their allies as well.

 Despite these facts, Clifton Black and supporters of the measure have not given up.
 It has taken years for the city council to even get to this point, and they have enough support on their side that legalization of recreational marijuana is a strong possibility for Colorado Spring’s future.

 If you’d like to get involved, please visit YourchoiceCoS.org.
-Clifton Black and his team at Law Offices of Clifton Black, PC also offer marijuana compliance and business formation services to those who are interested.
-To speak to a qualified Colorado Springs marijuana business lawyer, contact Law Offices of Clifton Black, PC today at (719) 328-1616 to set up your first consultation in the El Paso County Colorado area.
+Clifton Black and his team at [firm] also offer marijuana compliance and business formation services to those who are interested.
+To speak to a qualified Colorado Springs marijuana business lawyer, contact [firm] today at [phone] to set up your first consultation in the El Paso County Colorado area.